YiFei2/tp/docs/UserGuide.md

 * Optionally, tags can also be specified for the meeting.

 <div markdown="block" class="alert alert-info">
-**:information_source: Note:** The app will notify you in case of any clash in meeting timings upon adding a meeting.
+**:information_source: Note:** AddresSoc will notify you in case of any clash in meeting timings upon adding a meeting.
 You may find information regarding the meetings involved in the clash in the status message given.
 </div>